 - Bored-in knob sets

-Where mortise locks are provided, the cut-out in the door should be the minimum necessary to prevent any voids which fire can penetrate.
-After the edges, the mortise lock and latch areas represent the next zone of weakness.
+Where mortice locks are provided, the cut-out in the door should be the minimum necessary to prevent any voids which fire can penetrate.
+After the edges, the mortice lock and latch areas represent the next zone of weakness.
 Filling the voids in the cut-out with intumescent paste will markedly lessen the weakness in this area.

 As the latch is the only holding device on the closing edge it is important that it should be strong and that the nib of the latch should engage into the latch plate at least 12mm to ensure that the closing edge will not spring open when the door deforms.
 Extended flap latch plates are advisable for 60 minute fire doors.

 Plastics and aluminium handles and knobs will be destroyed on the fire side but this may not have a serious effect on the integrity of the door if steel spindles are provided.